Skip to Main Content

 As you work on your spading assignments, you will encounter unfamiliar citations, and you will want to properly cite materials in your own work.
 Besides your personal copy of the Bluebook, and copies on reserve at the Service Desk, you might use:

 Bluebook Rules 20 and 21 and T2 are on citations to foreign and international law.
 The T2 tables on foreign jurisdictions are available free on the Electronic Bluebook.
+The Electronic Bluebook can be searched, which helps in finding unfamiliar citations.

 But if you need more help: